Cost is $3.00

 Cost of the class is $50

 Is a parent educational program for parents of toddlers through teenagers.
-The program is a DVD that parents are able to watch in about 2 hours.
+The program is online and parents are able to watch in about 2 hours.
 The program takes parents through different situations and scenarios that they might face with their children and gives them skills and tools to help deal with those situations.
-There are two different DVDs, one for parents of young children and one for parents of teenagers.
+There are two different online courses available, one for parents of young children and one for parents of teenagers.
 The program is offered in both English and Spanish and is free.
-Contact the Health Promotion to schedule a time to view the program.
+To register click HERE.

 The Bicycle Education Class is designed to give you the knowledge and skills necessary to be safe and comfortable riding your bicycle whether it is for recreation, commuting or just getting to where you need to go.
 In this class you will learn about basic bicycle function and components, road safety, basic laws and rules, lane positioning, how to maneuver different road types and more.